ubirch/ubirch-ansible-nifi/README.md

 to install and configure NiFi and its dependencies on the virtual machine.

+# Installing extensions

+The NiFi installation lives under `/opt/nifi/nifi-current/`.
+To install extensions (.nar files), they must be placed in the `/opt/nifi/nifi-current/extensions` directory.
+This can be done manually or automatically.
+NiFi automatically reloads extensions when they change.

 # Miscelleneous notes

 ## How to use Google to authenticate Apache NiFi users